The following are books, articles, sites, and associations that I’ve found helpful. Because why not share a good thing?

 • The Write Life seems to be geared toward freelancers, but I found their advice on starting a website very helpful.

 • Mystery Writers of America — I recently joined this organization and have not regretted it for a second.
+For mystery writers (as the name implies) it is a great resource.
 Within the larger organization, you can find the chapter most local to you.

-• On a further organizational note, definitely check out Sisters in Crime!
-They have many resources and events for members, and a great welcoming community.
+• On a further organizational note, if you write anything mystery-related, definitely check out Sisters in Crime!
+They have many webinars and events for members, and a great welcoming community.

 • DIY MFA is a great site, particularly articles like this one on social media and marketing.